How to Focus Stack in Landscape Photography

 In conclusion, this is the best free software (if you own Adobe Photoshop); however, I never use this technique due to the result.
 As a result, I use a software called Helicon Focus, dedicated to focusing stacking images with exceptional results.

-Helicon Focus – The BEST software for Focus Stacking
+Helicon Focus - The BEST Focus Stacking software

 Helicon Focus is the best and a go-to software for many professional photographers when focus stacking their images.